2005MohitInamdar/Power_Bi_Dashboard/README.md

 Opportunities for pricing or cost improvements

---h.
+* h.
 How does performance vary by year?

 The year slicer enables: